aka: Willful Blindness

 - In Batman: Year One, Batman, out of costume, just saved his infant son's life and hands him the child.
 Even though he's personally met and spoken to Bruce Wayne, Gordon blames the loss of his glasses for his (claimed) inability to recognize the man he's talking to and standing two feet away from.

 - In the No Man's Land arcnote , Batman tries to get the understandably-abandoned-feeling Gordon to trust him again, and takes off his mask.
-Gordon immediately turns away and says: "If I wanted to know who you are, don't you think I would know by now?
-Put it back on."
+Gordon immediately turns away, stating that if he wanted to know Batman's identity, he could have figured it out years ago, and even cryptically saying, "And for all you know, maybe I did."

 - In the Dick Grayson Batman era, it is repeatedly all but stated that Gordon knows who Batman is and more importantly, who he was.